 Making your own Christmas cake is great fun.
 Normally we stick loosely to the amazing Recipe from Mary Berry.
-However, we adapt ours slightly as we do not add nuts
+However, we adapt ours slightly as we do not add nuts to the recipe.

 Furthermore, we cheat a little! 😉